Almond Eye: 2020: five-year-old season

 On December 19, Almond Eye was honoured in a retirement ceremony at Nakayama Racecourse in which she paraded in front of 2,500 fans who had been awarded tickets in a lottery.
 In address to the crowd Lemaire said "Today, we are here to celebrate the retirement of the fantastic mare who rewrote the history of Japanese horse racing.
 Almond Eye has been special from the beginning.
 With her shape, running form, fighting spirit, and unusual ability, her fame has attracted horse racing fans all over the world, not just in Japan."
 Kunieda addressed the mare directly saying "Almond Eye, good work.
 Thank you for making such a great achievement and leaving a pleasant memory.
 After you will go back to the farm and have a child, I want to train him or her in my yard, so please give birth to good children."

 In January 2021, Almond Eye was voted Japanese Horse of the Year and Best Older Filly or Mare at the JRA Awards for 2020.
 Almond Eye is the World Champion of 2020 in the TRC Global Horses Rankings.

 In June 2023, Almond Eye was inducted in to the JRA Hall of Fame on her second year of eligibility.
 This was after failing to be inducted the year prior, which sparked controversy among fans and horse racing journalists over the selection process of the Hall of Fame.

+Racing statistics

+Almond Eye won 11 races out of 15 starts.
+This data is available in JBIS, netkeiba and Racing Post.